Merit Scholarships

 For more information on scholarships, see the Grants and Scholarships page on the Student Financial Services website.

-Recipients of the prestigious Dean’s Scholarship are awarded up to $28,000 annually.
-All fall first-year applicants who apply for undergraduate admission to Northeastern no later than the Regular Decision deadline of January 1 are considered.
+In addition to its generous need-based financial aid program, Northeastern University awards merit scholarships to select students.
+All first-year applicants who apply for undergraduate admission to Northeastern no later than the Regular Decision deadline of January 1 are considered for merit scholarships which range in amount.

 All fall first-year students admitted to Northeastern University London are considered for the Achievement Award in recognition of outstanding academic achievement and our expectation of superior performance.